Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

  - **test_hello-world.py**
     3 servos sinusoidal testing code.
 #### Servo Curve Analysis
  - **servo_curve_visualization.py**
     By setting the walk period and servo keyframes, you can plot the servo angle curves of preparation phase, periodic walk phase, and stop phase obtained by cubic polynomial interpolation.
 Accordingly you can check the servos for excessive overshooting and thus avoid violent shaking or damage to the robot.
+#### Integrated Control Code
+ - **servo_curve_visualization.py**
+    By setting the walk period and servo keyframes, you can plot the servo angle curves of preparation phase, periodic walk phase, and stop phase obtained by cubic polynomial interpolation.
+Accordingly you can check the servos for excessive overshooting and thus avoid violent shaking or damage to the robot.
 ---